brandoneprice31/Hitch-App/README.md

-# Hitch
+# kangaroo-ios
-This is a top secret project by Brandon Price.
+This is a hitch-hiking app designed and created by Brandon Price.

-# Hitch-Hike
+Check this out for more details:
-# Hitch-App
+www.BrandonPrice.org/projects/kangaroo